Thomas C. Ayers's Collection

 Description:

-Coal Power.
+Buckley.
 Here is a duplicate 35mm color slide of a photo by J.J.
 Buckley that was taken near Englewood, Illinois, in December of 1949.
-Shown here (L to R) are Pennsylvania Railroad engine #8949 and three GM-EMD "EF" Class units whose numbers are not recorded. #8949 was built in Juniata as an H-8C during March of 1912, rebuilt as an H-9SC in February of 1916, rebuilt as an H-10S in April of 1920, and retired in May of 1950 after 38 years of faithful service.
+Shown here (L to R) is Pennsylvania Railroad engine #8949 and three GM-EMD "EF" Class units whose road numbers are not recorded. #8949 was built in Juniata as an H-8C during March of 1912, rebuilt as an H-9SC in February of 1916, rebuilt as an H-10S in April of 1920, and retired in May of 1950 after 38 years of faithful service.
 Nothin' like some steam-powered help on a freezin' Winter's morn!

 Photo Date: